CONP-PCNO/conp-documentation/Developers-Notes/CONP_VM_setups_and_maintenance/Matomo_VM/matomo.md

 We have an MCIN Matomo server (matomo.acelab.ca) that is currently tracking analytics on the https://conp.ca (Matomo site ID = 1) and https://portal.conp.ca (Matomo site ID = 2) websites.

+The VM is accessible through the MCIN login VM only.

 # Matomo usage